New York’s Premier

 All vehicles registered in New York must carry no-fault insurance (Personal Injury Protection or PIP).
 This coverage is mandatory under New York State law to ensure that drivers and passengers receive immediate medical care after an accident.

-Required Minimum Coverage
+Required Minimum No-Fault Coverage in New York

 • $50,000 per person in PIP benefits

-• Fines and penalties up to $1,500
+• Fines and penalties of up to $1,500 for operating an uninsured vehicle

-How It Protects You
+How No-Fault Insurance Protects You After an Accident

 No-fault coverage ensures that you’re not stuck waiting for a court decision to receive medical care.
 It provides access to doctors, treatment, and partial wage reimbursement immediately following an accident.